 The Department of France

-The American Legion Department of France was chartered in 1920, and except for six years during World War II has been in continues operation.
+The American Legion Department of France was chartered in 1924, and except for six years during World War II has been in continues operation.
 The American Legion, Department of France is devoted to mutual helpfulnesss of veterans (both single and married) and their families, with 32 Posts throughout Belgium, Denmark, England, France, Germany, Greece, Ireland, Italy, Netherlands, Portugal, Spain, and Thailand.

 If you know a veteran or veteran's family member who needs help, please have that person contact one of the following: